 “Sace me, bho gotama, purato so aggi nibbāyeyya, jāneyyāhaṁ: ‘ayaṁ me purato aggi nibbuto’”ti.

-“If that fire in front of me were to be extinguished, Venerable Gotama, I would know, ‘This fire in front of me has been extinguished.’”
+“If that fire in front of me were to be extinguished, sir Gotama, I would know: ‘This fire in front of me has been extinguished.’”

 “Sace pana taṁ, vaccha, evaṁ puccheyya: ‘yo te ayaṁ purato aggi nibbuto so aggi ito katamaṁ disaṁ gato puratthimaṁ dakkhiṇaṁ pacchimaṁ uttaraṁ vā’ti, evaṁ puṭṭho tvaṁ, vaccha, kinti byākareyyāsī”ti?

-“And if someone were to ask you, ‘This fire that has been extinguished, in which direction has it gone — east, south, west, or north?’ how would you respond?”
+“But if someone were to ask you, Vaccha: ‘That fire in front of you that has been extinguished, to which direction has it gone from here, to the east, the south, the west, or the north?’
+Being asked thus, Vaccha, how would you answer?”

 “Na upeti, bho gotama, yañhi so, bho gotama, aggi tiṇakaṭṭhupādānaṁ paṭicca ajali tassa ca pariyādānā aññassa ca anupahārā anāhāro nibbutotveva saṅkhyaṁ gacchatī”ti.